 Our 12 hour train from Sofia to Istanbul turned out to be 15, and our 20 hour train to Bucharest will definitely turn out to be more than that…

-But it was so worth the detour to Istanbul – it was one of my absolute favorite stops on the trip – with its quirky personality, colorful culture and long history, Istanbul really enchanted me!
+But it was so worth the detour to Istanbul – it was one of my absolute favorite stops on the trip – with its quirky personality, colorful culture and long history, Planning a trip to Istanbul really enchanted me!

 No wonder all the neighboring countries have been so influenced – who wouldn’t be inspired by this country?!
 Istanbul was a place full of crazy experiences, and just like in Asia, you can walk outside the door and five minutes later be somewhere completely different than first planned.